 To Consume: Quantities planned to be consumed, considering the existing production orders, on a given date.

 Excess/Need: Inventory levels at the end of the day/week/month to be transferred to the “Available” value of the following day/week/month.
-If the quantity is positive it will be displayed in green (Excess), if negative displayed in red (Need).
+If the quantity is positive it will be displayed in green (Excess), if negative displayed in red (Need) and if the value is between 0 and the minimum inventory in yellow.

 Practical Example